Helmand culture

 The people of the Helmand culture lived partly in cities with temples and palaces, providing evidence for a complex and advanced social structure.
-The main cities so far known are Shahr-i Sokhta (in modern Iran) and Mundigak (Afghanistan).
+The main cities so far known are Shahr-i Sokhta (in Zabol, Iran) and Mundigak (in modern Afghanistan).
 Research on the finds from both places showed that these cities shared the same culture.
-These are the earliest discovered cities in this part of the world, although the village Mehrgarh further to the south east is considerably older.
-It is possible that the Helmand culture formed once one ancient state.
+These are the earliest discovered cities in this part of the world, although the village Mehrgarh further to the southeast is considerably older.
+It is possible that the Helmand culture once formed one ancient state.

-The pottery of the Helmand civilization is colorfully painted with mainly geometrical patterns, plants and animals are also depicted.
-Bronze was known.
-In Shahr-i Sokhta were found texts in Elamite language providing evidence with connections to the west of the Iran.
-There are also a few connections with the Indus Valley civilisation, but it seems that the Helmand civilization was earlier and did not overlap chronological very much with the cities in the Indus valley.
+The pottery of the Helmand civilization is colorfully painted with mainly geometrical patterns.
+Plants and animals are also depicted.
+In Shahr-i Sokhta, texts were found in the Elamite language providing evidence of connections to the west of the Iran.
+There are also a few connections with the Indus Valley Civilisation, but it seems that the Helmand civilization existed earlier and did not have significant chronological overlap with the cities in the Indus valley.